Reformed Presbyterian Church of Ireland: Doctrine and practice

 In practical terms, the Reformed Presbyterian Church is known by several distinct practices, particularly in only singing psalms and not having any musical accompaniment.
-There is also a strong emphasis on Christian doctrine including the sacredness of the Lord’s Day along with other RPCI beliefs.
+There is also a strong emphasis on Christian doctrine, including the sacredness of the Lord's Day, along with other RPCI beliefs.

-The RPCI have a theological college and bookshop in south Belfast.
-The denomination also runs residential accommodation in Ballymoney for elderly people as well as accommodation near Queen’s University for students and young people.
+The RPCI has a theological college in south Belfast which trains preachers for the RPC and the EPC.
+The RPCI has a bookshop at the same site.
+The denomination runs residential accommodation in Ballymoney for elderly people.
+It also offers accommodation near Queen's University for students and young people.

 The RPCI is involved in mission work around the world, including France, Spain, Sudan and Japan.

 The Covenanter Witness magazine is published each month.